alidscott/bert-sent/README.md

 Using the DistilBERT model, we score around 82%.
 Now how does that compare to using logistic regression without the DistilBERT?
 When performing the same sentiment analysis process without it using logistic regression, we lose about 4% of the accuracy.
 There is only a small increase in accuracy when using DistilBERT so why use it?
 The real benefit of using it lies beyond just passing in our data through this BERT model.

 Our DistilBERT model can be trained to improve this score up to, but not limited to 90%.
-This process is called fine-tuning which is computationally more expensive.
+This process is called fine-tuning which is computationally more expensive and beyond what my hardware can handle.
 ## GLUE

 ### What is GLUE and Fine-Tuning?